dewetblomerus/dewetblomerus.github.io/_posts/2023-11-26-first-thoughts-on-ash.md

 ---

 I recently built [SpellSightWords.com](https://spellsightwords.com/){:target="\_blank"}
 to the point where my only user (my daughter) is using it every day and finding it useful.
+[Here is the code](https://github.com/dewetblomerus/red)

 This was my first experience with the [Ash Framework](https://ash-hq.org/){:target="\_blank"}.